edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

         Notice that the last scenario exceeds the specified depth by 2.
 In that scenario, {{ PRODUCT }} will validate the client certificate and check the first 2 intermediate CA certificates.
 If those certificates are valid, then it will consider the client certificate valid and ignore the third intermediate CA certificate and the root certificate.

--   <a id="chain-of-trust" />Set up a chain of trust by uploading a PEM file that contains an ordered list of intermediate and root certificates for each desired hostname.
+-   <a id="chain-of-trust" />Set up a chain of trust by uploading a PEM file that contains an ordered list of intermediate and root certificates for the desired hostname.
 Use a line break to separate each certificate as shown below.

     ```pem
     -----END CERTIFICATE-----